US Navy helicopters fire at Yemen's Houthi rebels and kill several in latest Red Sea shipping attack

 Next, the USS Gravely and helicopters from the USS Dwight D. Eisenhower aircraft carrier responded to the Maersk Hangzhou's distress call and issued verbal warnings to the attackers, who responded by firing on the helicopters.

 “The U.S. Navy helicopters returned fire in self-defense,” sinking three of the four boats and killing the people on board while the fourth boat fled the area, the U.S. Central Command said.
-No damage to U.S. personnel or equipment was reported.
+No harm to U.S. personnel or equipment, or casualties from the cargo ship, were reported.

+The Houthis acknowledged that 10 of their fighters were killed in the confrontation and warned of consequences.

 The events surrounding the Maersk Hangzhou represented the 23rd illegal attack by the Houthis on international shipping since Nov.
 19, the Central Command said.
 It was the first time the U.S. Navy said its personnel had killed Houthi fighters since the Red Sea attacks started.